starryknight/GA-SEI-curriculum/sequences/mongo-intro-lesson/readme.md

 ## Learning Objectives

-- Introduce databases, specifically non-relational databases
-- Setup local MongoDB server
+- Explain why we use a DB
-- Define what a document is in the context of MongoDB
+- Define what a Document-based database is
+- Draw and label a diagram showing the 3 parts of a MongoDB
-- CRUD documents using Mongo CLI

 ## Framing